 C. Challenges-during implementation of Action Lines and new challenges that have emerged

-Egypt:
+Egypt: We note that the WSIS Action lines have helped in constituting a sound framework for realizing the goal of a global interconnected Information Society.

-Russian Federation: Several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed beyond 2015.
+Russian Federation: We note that, that WSIS Action Lines have helped in constituting a sound framework for realizing the goal of a globally interconnected Information Society.
+Several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed beyond 2015.
+Further Post-WSIS development of the Information Society has identified new challenges that have emerged.

-WSIS with the Post-2015 development agenda.
+We recognize the critical need for integration WSIS with the Post-2015 development agenda.

-We recognize the following
+We recognize the following challenges that have emerged in the implementation of Action Lines and new challenges that have emerged:

 Several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed beyond 2015.

-UNESCO: Several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed beyond 2015.
+UNESCO: Several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Knowledge Societies beyond 2015.

 Cuba: We acknowledge that the WSIS Action lines have helped is helping in building awareness of the importance of people centric inclusive and development oriented Information Society.